sagi-z/CanvasCV/docs/about.md

 What makes it unique?
 --------------------
+* Easily extendable - create your own Shapes, Widgets and Themes and share them with others here if you want.
 * The X/Y coordination system is the same as the OpenCV coordination system.
 This way, if you detect someting at a position, you can start showing some FloatingText at that exact postion, Or if you want the user to mark someting on the image, you get back the exact coordinates.
 * No external dependencies - **your code is compatible to all OpenCV environments**.